Alban Meha: Albania

 In summer 2012, Meha expressed his desire to play for Albania and that he had been in contact with national coach Gianni de Biasi.
 On 26 August 2012, it was reported that Meha had been invited to play for Albania in the September match against Cyprus, valid for the qualifiers of the FIFA World Cup 2014.
 On 4 September 2012, he received Albanian citizenship alongside fellow new member of the national team Burim Kukeli to be able to play for Albania.
 On 7 September 2012, Meha made his first international debut for Albania and led the Albanian midfield in a 3–1 victory against Cyprus, where he assisted the opening goal scored by Armando Sadiku.
-Because of his play-making abilities and strong set-piece capabilities, he is viewed by Albanian fans as the replacement for the retired Ervin Skela.

 On 7 October 2012, Meha assisted a goal scored by Edgar Çani in a 2–1 loss against Iceland, valid for the qualifiers of the FIFA World Cup 2014.
 On 26 March 2013, Meha scored first goal for Albania against Lithuania in a 4–1 win.
 The second international goal came a year later, on 5 March 2014, whene he scored a volley from 40 metres in a 2–0 win over Malta.